-4Cyte currently has over 700 collection centres and laboratories located in New South Wales, Queensland and Victoria.
+4Cyte currently has over 800 collection centres and laboratories located in New South Wales, Queensland and Victoria.
 Our main laboratory is located in Sydney and we have branch laboratories in Melbourne and Brisbane.
-To support its operations, 4Cyte engages approximately 1,900 FTE employees based in its laboratories and collection centres in Australia.
+To support its operations, 4Cyte engages approximately 1,700 employees based in its laboratories and collection centres in Australia.
 We employ staff directly and/or via accredited employment agencies.
 All staff are paid in accordance with statutory requirements.
+We are an independent, comprehensive specialist pathology provider based in Australia.
+We do not have affiliated medical centres, specialist or hospital businesses.